Skip to main content

 To the IRS, if you are a Hong Kong resident (not a US citizen), you are classified as a Non-Resident Alien (NRA).
 NRAs are not subject to US income tax on wages or capital gains, but dividends and interest are specifically taxed at the 30% withholding rate regardless of your actual tax bracket in Hong Kong.

 Key point: Hong Kong has a 0% corporate dividend tax for residents.
-This mismatch means the US captures 30% even though Hong Kong would not tax it again.
-You do not get to "claim back" this 30% later on your HK tax return.
+This mismatch means the US captures 30% even though Hong Kong would not tax the dividend again.

 What Is It?